jedsmith13/node/doc/api/async_context.md

 ```

 Each instance of `AsyncLocalStorage` maintains an independent storage context.
-Multiple instances can safely exist simultaneously without risk of interfering
+Multiple instances can safely exist simultaneously without the risk of
-with each other data.
+interfering with each other's data.

 ### `new AsyncLocalStorage()`